 6. Scout Locations Ahead of Time

 Before the day of the shoot/event, you should visit and scout the locations, ideally at the same time the wedding is planned for.
 Whether for an indoor or outdoor wedding, it pays to familiarize yourself with the location.
-Check the light direction and look for the best spots to take pictures.
+Check the light direction and look for the best spots to take pictures, especially when you want to capturing epic environmental portraits using creative techniques like the Brenizer Method.
 It’s also helpful to search online for other weddings that have taken place at the venue and see how those photographers used the space and available light.
 We recommend using a mobile phone app that tracks the sun such as Sunseeker.
 This will let you see where the sun will be at any hour of the day.

 7. Shoot Images in RAW